The relevance question

 Why othering persists: the better and not so better angels of our nature

 While humans can imagine and even wax poetic about perfect justice, we are quite capable of acting otherwise.
 Though few would openly disagree when offered the observation that “we are all God’s children”, their actions speak otherwise.
-In US culture we see this clearly within the Evangelical movement which openly supports racism.
-In Myanmar who talk of following in the path of the Buddha end up perpetuating genocide.
+In US culture we see this clearly within the Evangelical movement which openly supports acts and policies of racism.
+In Myanmar, those who talk of following in the path of the Buddha end up perpetuating genocide.
 How does this duplicity happen?

 In sociology we talk about ‘ideal culture’ and ‘real culture.’
 Ideal culture reflects the better angels of our nature.
 It is seen in our formal documents and more progressive laws.
 In the US, the Constitution and Bill of Rights are such documents.
 Internationally, the Universal Declaration of Human Rights represents such lofty ideals.

 The rhetoric of our ideal culture statements are driven, stated in psychological terms, by our superego, our conscience.
 These are the internalized and culturally accepted values which our religions, teachers, parents, and coaches have imparted on us and represent the positive, cohesive bonds that help maintain (relative) social order.

 By contrast, our behavior, that is ‘real culture’, is driven by a more buried, primal part of our brain and is guided by fear, mistrust, and selfish motivations, the ‘motherboard’ mentioned above.
 Herein lies the core source of othering.